grvtwr18/PlayWrightAPIAutomation/README.md

         npx playwright test

 Test Run Reports -
 1.)Test run report is an HTML report and will open automatically in default browser.
 Make sure to close the reporting session with 'CTRL+C' followed by Y in command prompt before rerunning the test.
-Otherwise not closing the current reporting thread will cause error as the address where the report open is already been used by the last report.
+Otherwise if you dont close the current reporting thread, it will cause error as the address where the report is opened is already in use by the last report.

 2.)In case you want change the default behaviour of reporting, please got to playwright.config.ts file and go to param - reporter: [['html', { open: 'always' }]].
 You can change the value of Open to -> 'never', 'on-failure'(this is default nature)